Research Paper By Dries Lombaard

-When you move from coaching individuals towards coaching teams, individuals can then clearly and confidently express their personal needs and decisions, and align it with differences in thought, feeling and behavior in a team, without compromising relationships or outcomes.
-To me it is always amazing how people can tolerate frustration and irritation that arises in teams from differing personalities in a mature and professional manner as soon as they have not only discovered their own unique patterns of energy and need, but when they understand it in every team member, and celebrate and embrace difference as something strong, and not something wrong.
+When you move from coaching individuals towards coaching teams, individuals can then clearly and confidently express their personal needs and decisions, and align it with differences in thought, feeling, and behavior in a team, without compromising relationships or outcomes.
+To me it is always amazing how people can tolerate frustration and irritation that arises in teams from differing personalities maturely and professionally as soon as they have not only discovered their unique patterns of energy and need, but when they understand it in every team member and celebrate and embrace difference as something strong, and not something wrong.

 Case study – Strengths-based Team Coaching

 I worked with a corporate leadership team in a coaching journey by having individual Awareness Sessions with each team member, and then thereafter engaging with them in individual coaching sessions towards their personal needs and energy.

 During the individual sessions, it became clear to me that a lot of frustration was experienced by nearly all team members because of a lot of discussions and planning going on in team meetings, but very little decisions were made.
 The feedback was that the team seemed resistant towards decision making.

 One of the team members – let’s call him Mike (not his real name) in particular was extremely outspoken about his frustrations in this regard, especially because he had the experience that the right decision was always very clear to him, but the rest of the team won’t see it, or agree, and then just lean towards continuous discussion without a decision.

 The other frustration was that the Chairperson of the team seemed to encourage the discussions rather than drive towards a decision.

 Everyone seemed very frustrated with the non-decisive outcomes of the team, but could not understand why this was happening, and simply regarded the team (and the Chairperson) as being dysfunctional.